IshitaTakeshi/ishitatakeshi.netlify.com/source/about-me.rst

 3. `PCANet <https://github.com/IshitaTakeshi/PCANet>`__
 -------------------------------------------------------

-| PCANet is a deep learning network for image classification that trains its weights with PCA,  which is proposed by Chan et al. (2015) [#Chan_et_al_2015]_.
+| PCANet is a neural network for image classification that trains its weights with PCA [#Chan_et_al_2015]_.
-| PCANet requires histogram calculation in the pooling layer, although there was no function support in CuPy.
+| PCANet requires histogram calculation in the pooling layer.
+Although there was no GPU support for histogram calculation in CuPy.
-| I implemented the histogram calculation in CUDA and sent a pull request, and this has been merged into the CuPy repository.
+| I implemented the histogram calculation in CUDA and sent a pull request, which has been merged into the CuPy repository.
   `#298 <https://github.com/cupy/cupy/pull/298>`__

 `Ensemble PCANet <https://github.com/IshitaTakeshi/PCANet/tree/ensemble>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PCANet can train quickly wihle representation ability is not strong.
-I combined PCANet with Bagging and succeeded to increase the representation ability while keeping the training speed.
+| PCANet can train quickly.
+On the other hand, its representation ability is not strong.
+| I combined PCANet with Bagging and succeeded to increase the representation ability while keeping the training speed.
+| This idea is proposed to `JSAI 2017 <https://www.ai-gakkai.or.jp/jsai2017/webprogram/2017/paper-504.html>`__.

 4. `SCW <https://github.com/IshitaTakeshi/SCW>`__
 -------------------------------------------------
-| Reimplementation of SCW (Soft Confidence-Weighted Learning) [#Wang_et_al_2012]_.
+| Implementation of SCW (Soft Confidence-Weighted Learning) [#Wang_et_al_2012]_.
 | SCW is an online supervised learning algorithm which utilizes all the four salient properties:

 - Large margin training